Accidents: How to Prepare Documents for A Personal Injury Case

 Details of an accident: How quickly we forget

 Luckily, science tells us that human brains are trained to lose many details of our most painful memories.
 It is much more common for our brains to store happy memories.
 We leave just enough painful information in order to avoid potentially harmful activity.
 Under almost all circumstances, our ability to forget may be an advantage.
-But when it comes to filing a personal injury case, and receiving the maximum fair compensation, losing the information forever won’t aid in recovery.
+But when it comes to filing a personal injury case, and receiving fair compensation, losing the information forever won’t aid in recovery.

 According to cognitive psychologists, we lose most of our short term memory very quickly.
 Eyewitness information can contain misinformation or be altered if not collected immediately.
 That’s why it’s so important to keep a record of your accident while you are still in the recovery process.